 Medicine will forever be changed as new bioprinters actually print human tissue for both pharmaceutical testing and eventually entire organs and bones.

 Architecture and construction are changing as well.
 Now, 3D-printed models of complex architectural drawings are created quickly and inexpensively, rather than the expensive and time-consuming process of handcrafting models out of cardboard.
-And experimental, massive 3D printers are printing concrete structures, with the goal of someday building entire buildings with a 3D printer.
+And experimental, massive 3D printers are printing concrete structures, with the goal of someday creating entire buildings with a 3D printer.

 Art is already forever changed.
 Digital artists are creating magnificent pieces that seem almost impossible to have been made by traditional methods.
 From sculptures to light fixtures, beautiful objects no longer need to be handcrafted, just designed on a computer.